Renting from a registered social landlord

 Tel: 01224 423000

-Margaret Blackwood Housing Association provide houses at affordable rents or for shared ownerhip for both disabled and non-disabled people and their families.
+Blackwood Homes provide houses at affordable rents or for shared ownership for both disabled and non-disabled people and their families.

 They currently have around 1,600 properties ranging from one bedroom flats to five bedroom family houses in 91 small, mixed community developments.